sven-piller/eslint-formatter-markdown/README.md

 ```

 Tested with ESLint@2 under node 0.12 - 6.3.* .

-After changing to ESLint@3 tests with node 0.12 are failing because of lamda functions.
+After changing to ESLint@3 tests with node 0.12 are failing because of lambda functions.

 ## Dependencies